 For Drop-off Sessions:

 Should we experience adverse weather during a session we aim to remain at our premises for as long as possible for the comfort and enjoyment of the children.
-If we feel that lightning is approaching our area we will gather the children, their things and our evacuation boxes and head to the shelter available at the main Core Collective building.
+If we feel that lightning is approaching our area we will gather the children, their things and head to the shelter available at the main Core Collective building.
 We will commence sheltered activities and depending on the weather we may advise parents to collect children early where they are able to do so.
 We will be able to take care of the children for the entire duration of the session regardless.